EllinorHenriksson/IoT/README.md

 ## Requirements

-The requirements for the assignment are quite vague by design.
-There are some musts, and even they can be discussed if they are stopping you from achieving your goals.
+The requirements for the assignment are quite straightforward.
+But, they can be discussed if they are stopping you from achieving your goals.

 ### Must

-* The thing (preferable a microcontroller) must be connected to the web (freestanding, not relayed through a personal computer)
-* The thing must be either or both:
-    * be accessible through an API
-    * have its data presented through an API
-* Have a user interface that communicates with the API(s)
-* Be presented (see details)

-### Should

-* Have an API that follows the Web Thing Model

-### Could

-* Be presented using a public link.
-* Implement the API as an implementation of another information model (e.g. Fiware).
-* Use a time-series database to store sensor data (e.g. Influx) and add data retention.
-* In the report, analyze and reflect on your choices (hardware, protocols, information models, software, data storage, etc., in greater depth).
+* The Raspberry Pi Pico W microcontroller is connected to WiFi.
+* The Raspberry Pi Pico W microcontroller reads the temperature and humidity data of sensor DHT11.
+* The Raspberry Pi Pico W microcontroller sends the temperature and humidity data to the Adafruit MQTT Broker using the MQTT protocol.
+The data need to be prepared in a JSON format.
+* The Raspberry Pi Pico W microcontroller must be controlled by a button on the Adafruit dashboard i.e. if Rpi Pico W receives the command "ON" or "OFF" on the "LED" topic, the built-in LED of Rpi Pico W must be on or off.
+* Written report (PDF file) and prerecorded presentation (MP4 file).
+The assignment files (PDF and MP4) must follow the format:  "yourlnucode_1DV027_IoT.pdf", "yourlnucode_1DV027_IoT.mp4"

 ## Assignment Report